-Our 50 Mile Training Plan – Improver is designed for runners who want to do well in their 100k, perhaps setting a new PR.
+Our 50 Mile Training Plan – Improver is designed for runners who want to do well in their 50 miler, perhaps setting a new PR.

-The plan is 6 months long and is aimed at runners aiming to continuously run their 50 miles, and finish in 7 – 10 hours.
+The plan is 6 months long and is aimed at runners aiming to continuously run their 50-mile ultra and finish in 7 – 10 hours.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.